Our Team

 Desiree Gravel - Executive Director

 Desiree is a dedicated leader passionate about community development, equity, and empowerment.
 Desiree has a B.A. in Psychology, and a Graduate Certificate in Human Resources.
 With over a decade of non-profit experience focused on mental health, addictions, and homelessness, she currently serves as the Executive Director of Algoma Community Foundation.
 Desiree’s leadership is characterized by her collaborative approach and strategic partnerships.
-She has found immense joy creating, building and working in programs to support youth, Trauma Informed Care, neurodiversity, and 2SLGBTQIA+ community.
+She has found immense joy creating, building and working in programs to support youth, Trauma Informed Care, housing, mental health and addictions, neurodiversity, and 2SLGBTQIA+ community.

 Board of Directors